jagadekmeesala/Miracle_DAAPS/README.md

 ### Day-2 - Dec 31st, 2024 - Tuesday.
 What did I achieve today
+- Completed SQL practice and Revision on W3 schools
+- Attempted assignment of SQL on W3 schools.
+-

 What I am planning to achieve tomorrow